pawelkaczor/akka-ddd/README.md

 Akka-DDD offers concise APIs for implementing business logic of the following actor types:

-- Aggregate Root
+- **Aggregate Root**
-- Process Manager
+- **Process Manager**
-- Receptor
+- **Receptor**

-All of these are event-sourced actors that support reliable (effectively-once delivery) communication.
+All of these are **event-sourced** actors that support **reliable** (effectively-once delivery) communication.
+Process Managers and Receptors are operating within non-blocking **back-pressured** event processing pipeline.

+Akka-DDD provides an extensible implementation of the View Update Service that is responsible for running running **Projections** on the read-side of the system.
+Implementation of SQL View Update Service is available out of the box.

 Akka-DDD has been tested with the [EventStore](https://eventstore.org/) journal implementation.
 A [demo project](https://github.com/pawelkaczor/ddd-leaven-akka-v2) of an e-commerce system implemented using Akka-DDD is available on GitHub.